 Dental research doesn’t do any good if it doesn’t reach the clinician.
 That’s why the ADA created the Center for Evidence-Based Dentistry (EBD) to connect the latest research findings with the daily practice of dentistry.
 The EBD Web site provides on-demand access to systematic reviews, summaries and clinical recommendations that translate the latest scholarly findings into a user-friendly format.

-The ADA Center for Evidence-Based Dentistry has launched an EBD website!
+The ADA Center for Evidence-Based Dentistry has a comprehensive EBD website!

-The site is supported by a grant from the National Library of Medicine and the National Institute for Dental and Craniofacial Research (grant number G08 LM008956).
+The site was initially supported by a grant from the National Library of Medicine and the National Institute for Dental and Craniofacial Research (grant number G08 LM008956).

 Please visit ebd.ada.org.